-Two different Entry Delays can be programmed: the first entry delay will be enabled for Delay 1 type zones and the second for Delay 2 type zones.
+Two different Entry Delays can be programmed: the first entry delay will be enabled for Final Door Set Zone and the second for a Delay type zone.
 Only one Exit Delay can be programmed.

 NOTE: When the panel is armed, the entry delay will follow the entry delay time programmed for the delay zone which is violated first.